31 December 2020

 Innovation at scale requires the ability to adapt to challenges, develop appropriate strategies, and implement long-term efforts required to sustain growth.

-In their December 2nd Masterclass at Web Summit 2020, “Embracing the Inside and Outside To Drive Innovation,” Samsung Next President and Twilio CEO Jeff Lawson tackled the ins-and-outs of the innovation process.
+In their December 2nd Masterclass at Web Summit 2020, “Embracing the Inside and Outside To Drive Innovation,” Twilio CEO Jeff Lawson tackled the ins-and-outs of the innovation process.

 Twilio has democratized communications channels -- such as voice, text, chat, video, and email by virtualizing the world’s communications infrastructure with APIs that are simple enough for any developer to use, yet robust enough to handle demanding applications.

-Here are the biggest takeaways from their conversation.
+Here are the biggest takeaways from the interview.